CBD and Depression

 FlowerChild specializes in CBD and CBG products.
 Many people have heard about CBD, but what about CBG?
 What is it and what does it do?

 CBG – The Plant’s Stem Cell

-“CBG” stands for cannabigerol.
-It’s showing some amazing health benefits!
+“CBG” stands for cannabigerol, which is one of the many cannabinoids found in the cannabis plant.
+This cannabinoid is similar to CBD but is a different compound entirely.
 CBG is the non-acidic form of CBGA, which converts to CBG when heat is applied.
-CBGA is an important cannabinoid; it is the beginning of all other cannabinoids in a plant, such as THC and CBD.
+CBGA is an important cannabinoid because it is the beginning of all other cannabinoids in the cannabis plant, such as THC and CBD.
 First, the chemical building blocks of the cannabis plant combine to make CBGA, and then that CBGA combines with other enzymes in the plant and becomes various other cannabinoids.
 Honestmarijuna.com writes, “ the point to remember is that the acidic form of CBG (CBGA) is much like stem cells in the human body—with a little help, it can become a wide variety of chemical compounds” (Franciosi 2018).

 Hybridizing Hemp for High CBG Varieties

 Hemp farmers have recently begun to breed and grow strains that maintain high levels of CBG throughout the plant’s maturation process, which means that the buds (which are used to make FlowerChild’s and other high-quality extracts) are full of CBGA, rather than full of THCA, CBDA, etc. The effects of consuming each cannabinoid vary; unlike THC, both CBG and CBD are non-psychoactive, therefore they will not make the user feel “high”.
 CBD is relaxing at a small dose and can make people feel drowsy at higher doses.
 CBG is energizing and balancing.